UK average footprint

 It has fallen little since 1990.

-The UK government quotes a much smaller figure of about 6 tonnes CO2 per person per year, but this excludes imports/exports, aviation and shipping.
-This misleading reporting is much criticised - see document 111.
+The UK government quotes a much smaller figure of about 6 tonnes CO2 per person per year by excluding imports/exports, aviation and shipping.
+This misleading reporting is much criticised.

-Including all greenhouse gases, the UK average footprint is about 13 tonnes CO2-e per person per year.
+Including all greenhouse gases, the UK average emissions are about 13 tonnes CO2 equivalent per person per year.

 UK average carbon footprint: about 10 tonnes CO2 per person per year